Terkwood/AugustDB/README.md

 ## 🔮 The Glorious Future: a distributed system

-First implement a local key-value store that uses a memtable, SSTables, and a commit log.
+~~First implement a local key-value store that uses a memtable, SSTables, and a commit log~~.
 Then implement a replicating data store which syncs via gossip.
 Then implement partitioning using vnodes.
 [See the issue tracker](https://github.com/Terkwood/AugustDB/issues/15).

 ## Generating docs